Esri/inspire_open_data/gdb-encoding/GeodatabaseEncoding.md

 ### Use Cases

-This encoding rule specifically addresses data usability in web and desktop client software, such as Argis.com, ArcPro, ArcMap, QGIS.
+This encoding rule specifically addresses data usability in web and desktop client software, such as ArcGIS Pro, ArcMap, ArcGIS Online, and QGIS.
 It optimizes usage of INSPIRE data for mapping and geoprocessing in such applications.

+The encoding rule is developed with the Internet Engineering Task Force (IETF) [GeoJSON](https://geojson.org) and the Open Web Foundation [GeoServices](http://geoservices.github.io) specifications in mind, for which it can be used in web and desktop client software, such as ArcGIS Pro, ArcMap, ArcGIS Online, and QGIS.

-The encoding rule is also developed with the [OGC API Features standard] (https://www.ogc.org/standards/ogcapi-features) in mind, for which it should provide a storage format that can be used in applications like argis.com to enable data excahnge via OGC API features based on the Geodatabase.
+The encoding rule is also developed with the [OGC API Features standard] (https://www.ogc.org/standards/ogcapi-features) in mind, for which it should provide a storage format that can be used in applications like ArcGIS Online to enable data excahnge via OGC API-Features based on the Geodatabase.

 ### Coverage of INSPIRE Themes